-I have been a professional trainer for nearly 15 years, specialing in the science of behavior.
-Specifically, I specialize in using operant conditioning, also known as clicker training, to work with animals.
+I have been a professional trainer for 15 years, specializing in the science of behavior.
+Specifically, I use operant conditioning, also known as clicker training, to work with animals.
 I tend to work mostly with those that have been through traumatic experiences.